-Nine requirements make up this family of controls, which focus on auditing and analyzing system and event logs.
+Nine requirements make up this family of requirements, which focus on auditing and analyzing system and event logs.
 The requirements deal with the recording and storage of reliable audit records to allow for best practice analysis and reporting.
 Regular review of system security logs can help uncover and mitigate cybersecurity incidents.

 4. Configuration Management

 Nine requirements cover the proper configuration of hardware, software, and devices across the organization’s system and network.
-This family of controls also focuses on preventing unauthorized software installation and the restriction of nonessential programs.
+This family of requirements also focuses on preventing unauthorized software installation and the restriction of nonessential programs.

 5. Identification and Authentication

 This family of requirements ensures only authenticated users can access the organization’s network or systems.
 11 requirements cover password and authentication procedures and policy, alongside the reliable identification of users.
-Controls ensure the distinction between privileged and non-privileged accounts is reflected in network access.
+Requirements ensure the distinction between privileged and non-privileged accounts is reflected in network access.